Bodleian Plate

 The Bodleian Plate is a copperplate depicting several colonial buildings of 18th-century Williamsburg, Virginia, as well as several types of native flora, fauna, and American Indians.
 Following its 1929 rediscovery in the archives of the Bodleian Library, it was used extensively in John D. Rockefeller Jr.'s reconstruction of Colonial Williamsburg.
-The plate has been tied to Williamsburg resident William Byrd II and may have been produced by English illustrator Eleazar Albin and engraver John Carwitham.
+The plate has been tied to the Williamsburg resident William Byrd II and may have been produced by the English illustrator Eleazar Albin and the engraver John Carwitham.
 It is dated to the 1730s.

 Imagery

 The top third of the image depicts the campus of the College of William and Mary in Virginia looking west.
 Labeled "1" and to the left (to the right on the plate itself) is the Brafferton, a school for American Indians.
 Visible in the center–labeled "2"–is the eastern side of the Wren Building, then often known simply as "the College".
 The building labeled "3" on the right is the President's House.
 Topiary surrounding the buildings is also visible in the top panel.

 The center third of the plate again depicts the Wren Building in the middle, this time from a perspective to the southwest with the chapel wing in the foreground.
 To the left of the print is an eastern-facing perspective of the Capitol as it appeared before a 1747 fire.
 The right-center image depicts the Governor's Palace and associated structures in a north-facing perspective from above the Palace Green.

 The bottom third is ten separate images.
 Among them are plants and animals from Virginia and nearby.
 Labeled "16", a lined seahorse–a native species of the Chesapeake Bay–is depicted.
 Additionally, two images of local Indians flank both sides of the bottom portion.

 Buildings from the middle panel of the plate.
 Left to right: Capitol, Wren Building, Governor's Palace.